The Digestive System

 What Is Digestion?

-Digestion is the complex process of turning the food you eat into the energy you need to survive.
+Digestion is the complex process of turning the food you eat into nutrients, which the body uses for energy, growth and cell repair needed to survive.
 The digestion process also involves creating waste to be eliminated.

 Food's Journey Through the Digestive System